brianwawok/picture-voter/README.md

 h2-disk-config.keepAliveConnection | true

-By default, a new H2 database will be initialized in the folder `~/data/picture_voter`, which translates to `/home/you/data` in unix or `C:/Users/you/data` in windows
+By default, a new H2 database will be initialized in the folder `~/data/picture_voter`, which translates to `/home/you/data` in Linux/OSX or `C:/Users/you/data` in Windows